Sangarshanan/sangarshanan.github.io/_posts/2019-11-09-behind-your-webapp.md

 Well maybe your site is static and you have all your files saved

-Then for every request you already have corresponding static file as a reponse... awesome this is really fast, you could do tons of caching techniques and it's all really easy and straightforward but I mean it's static which means that you have to manually go and edit the html files every time
+Then for every request you already have corresponding static file as a response... awesome this is really fast, you could do tons of caching techniques and it's all really easy and straightforward but I mean it's static which means that you have to manually go and edit the html files every time

 To solve this issue arose the Common gateway interface which invokes a script that dynamically generates the web page